elviskasonlin/speaalpha18/_posts/2019-02-14-conclusions.md

 ---

 # Areas for improvement overview
 There were a few significant areas for improvement.
-Namely :
+Namely: power distribution, construction, and lighting.

+# Power distribution
+The battery is plugged into the the circuit

+# Construction

+# Lighting
+Current lighting is